Portage home visitor

 You would work closely with other professionals, such as health visitors, social workers, physiotherapists and speech therapists.

-You would work around 35 hours a week, although part-time jobs may be available.
+You would work around 36 hours a week, which may be term-time only.
+Part-time jobs are often available.
 You may sometimes need to work in the evenings and at weekends to visit parents who work during the day.

 You would be based in an office, but spend a lot of your time visiting families in their own homes.

-Many portage home visitors are part-time and earn a portion of full-time rates (known as 'pro rata' payment).
+Many Portage home visitors are part-time and/or term-time only, and earn a portion of full-time rates (known as 'pro rata' payment).

 Figures are intended as a guideline only.

-You will need experience of working with children under the age of five, and an understanding of child development.
-You will also usually need one of the following:
+You will need experience of working with children aged 0 to 4 years, and an understanding of child development.
+You may also need one of the following:

 - a relevant professional qualification such as teaching, social work or nursing